TritonDataCenter/eng/docs/hybridimages.md

 Each of those repositories has this ([eng](https://github.com/joyent/eng)) and [sdc-vmtools](https://github.com/joyent/sdc-vmtools) as subrepos.
-The eng repo his home to common tools used for building the images and the sdc-vmtools repo is used for things that are added to the image.
+The eng repo is home to common tools used for building the images and the sdc-vmtools repo is used for things that are added to the image.

 Some images may require software that is specific to the OS version and is